 We ended our workout session by calling end on our healthStore.

 So we've just built an entire workout app for watchOS 3.
+It's that simple.

 Thank you, Dash.